vsheg/intermediate-ml/2c-quantile/index.typ

 == Computational complexity
 Quantile regression lacks a universal analytical solution and is typically solved numerically.
-The quantile loss function from @eq-check-loss combines two linear functions separated at $epsilon = 0$.
+The quantile loss function @eq-check-loss combines two linear functions separated at $epsilon = 0$.
 Residuals can be decomposed into positive and negative parts:

 $